 - Students should have 5.1 hours of documented time per school day.

 - Students should have 25.5 hours of documented time per week.

 - Students should have 460 hours of documented time by the end of the first semester.

 - Students should have 920 total hours by the last day of school (if enrolled on the first day of school).

-It is important to note that students may document attendance on non-school days (in examples, weekends or holiday breaks) to make up time missed.
+It is important to note that students may document attendance on non-school days (weekends or holiday breaks) to make up time missed.

 Student attendance is automatically documented when logged into coursework, but students may document their "offline" time by using the Student Information System Attendance System.
 Some examples of offline attendance can include any of the following items as long as the student is not signed into their coursework:

 - Completing math workbook or practice problems.